Bollegala/bollegala.github.io/pages/pages-root-folder/index.md

   <div style="width: 420px; float: left;">
   <h3>News</h3>
   <ul>
+    <li>19/02/18: Cookpad cooking skill evaluation project is in <a href="https://www.insidermedia.com/insider/southwest/recipe-sharing-website-appoints-machine-learning-expert">news!</a></li>
+    <li>10/02/18: Our paper on Joint Word Embedding Learning from a Dictionary and a Lexicon is accepted to PlosOne.
+Project web site is <a href="http://cgi.csc.liv.ac.uk/~suhaibani/jointreps/">here</a></li>
     <li>08/11/17: Our paper on k-way embeddings accepted to AAAI 2018!
 See you at New Orleans.</li>
     <li>28/09/17: I am looking for a PhD student for the project <a href="https://www.findaphd.com/search/ProjectDetails.aspx?PJID=89096">Deep Learning for Procedural Natural Language Understanding.</a></li>
   </ul>